jhaisley/eml-to-html/README.md

 ```

 ## About
-This micro module was written by [Jeroen Overschie](https://jeroenoverschie.nl/) in 2022.
+The original eml-to-html micro module was written by [Jeroen Overschie](https://jeroenoverschie.nl/) in 2022.

+This version of eml-to-html contains enhancements and features not present in the original micro module, and
+aims to be a more feature-complee utility.
+This version is currently maintained by Jordan Haisley